-Hevreh of Southern Berkshire is proud to present our fourth annual BerkshireSPEAKS program on Oct 22nd.
-This is an afternoon of inspiring presentations by Berkshire visionaires and trendsetters.
-This year’s presenters include the Michelle Chappell, Homer “Skip” Meade, Andrew Morehouse, Norton Owen, and Ananda Timpane – Complete Bios are below.
+Hevreh of Southern Berkshire was proud to present our fourth annual BerkshireSPEAKS program on Oct 22nd 2017.
+The afternoon was full of inspiring presentations by Berkshire visionaires and trendsetters.

 Michelle Chappell is the Executive Director of HospiceCare in The Berkshires who lead a team of specialists that provide quality end of life care to hospice and pediatric palliative care patients.
 Michelle believes in facilitating and leading a team that is skilled and compassionate about providing such essential care.
 For twenty one year’s Michelle has worked for Berkshire Health Systems previously as an Occupational Therapist, Rehabilitation Director and Nursing Home Administrator.
 Michelle received a Bachelor’s of Applied Science for Occupational Therapy from the University of Sydney in Australia where she was born and raised.